-- Investigate discharges and evaluate structures for damage - Work with livestock waste control facilities (LWCF) on creating a timeline for resuming normal operations. - Work with waste water treatment facilities (WWTF) on timeline for restarting - normal operations.

-• Offer/provide financial assistance from the State Revolving Fund (SRF), if needed treatment because of high river levels, but is repairing the facility.
+- Investigate discharges and evaluate structures for damage - Work with livestock waste control facilities (LWCF) on creating a timeline for resuming normal operations. - Work with waste water treatment facilities (WWTF) on timeline for restarting normal operations. - Offer/provide financial assistance from the State Revolving Fund (SRF), if needed

-- Plattsmouth WWTF is re-installing electrical equipment, but is not yet treating water as of June 25. - The City of Omaha Papillion Creek Wastewater Resource Recovery Facility is providing full treatment, but its systems may still be compromised. • As of June 21, the Monroe WWTF is by- - passing with no date set for full treatment. - Nebraska City WWTF is not providing

-- Crab Orchard's WWTF is damaged from the most recent flood event, but the system is operating. - NDEQ made state revolving loan funds available to affected communities.
+- Plattsmouth WWTF is re-installing electrical equipment, but is not yet treating water as of June 25. - The City of Omaha Papillion Creek Wastewater Resource Recovery Facility is providing full treatment, but its systems may still be compromised. - As of July 11, most of Monroe WWTF's - equipment is back online.
+Repairs are planned for the facility's UV system. - Crab Orchard's WWTF is damaged from the most recent flood event, but the system is operating. - NDEQ made state revolving loan funds available to affected communities.
 These loans - with 0% interest and 0% administrative fees - will act as bridge financing until FEMA public assistance is available.

-- Provide technical assistance to Public Water Systems (PWS) compromised by flooding - Coordinate with PWS owners/operators to develop timelines for restoring service
+• Provide technical assistance to Public Water Systems (PWS) compromised by flooding • Coordinate with PWS owners/operators to develop timelines for restoring service water

-• Currently, four community PWS, and 11 non-community PWS with primary sources of water still off-line

-• Made state revolving loan funds available to affected communities.
+- Currently, four community PWS, and 11 non-community PWS with primary sources of water still off-line - Made state revolving loan funds available to affected communities.
 These loans - with 0% interest and 0% administrative fees - will act as bridge financing until FEMA public assistance is available.